-Following independence from Portugal in June 1975, the country underwent a 16-year armed conflict that ended in 1992.
-The transition to peace, political stability, and democracy culminated in the country’s first democratic elections in 1994 and the emergence of the Front for the Liberation of Mozambique (FRELIMO) as the dominant political force in the country, a fact that still holds true today.
+The 1992 peace agreement marked the transition from civil war to peace, culminating in the country’s first democratic elections of 1994 and the emergence of the Front for the Liberation of Mozambique (FRELIMO) as the dominant political force in the country, a fact that still holds true today.

 Since January of 2015 Mozambique has a new president, Filipe Nyusi; the winning ruling party Frelimo candidate of October 2014 general elections.
 His party also secured a strong majority in the parliament (144 seats out of 250 in total), though in sharp decline compared to the previous election in 2009 when it garnered 75% of the vote.
 Renamo, the largest opposition and former rebel group, more than doubled its seats in the national parliament.
 Renamo has disputed the elections results and has proposed a decentralization of the current political system to allow it to rule those provinces where it came out ahead in the polls.

 Mozambique’s rapid economic expansion over the past 20 years has had only a moderate impact on poverty reduction, and the geographical distribution of poverty remains largely unchanged.
 Mozambique also needs to improve its social indicators.
-The country ranked 178th out of 187 countries in the Human Development Index (HDI) in 2014.
+The country ranked 178th out of 187 countries in the most recent Human Development Index (HDI).
 The adult literacy rate is 56%, and average life expectancy at birth is just 50.3 years.
-Infant and child mortality rates and child vaccination rate have progressively improved, placing Mozambique on track to achieving Millennium Development Goal 4, Reduce Child Mortality.
-Mozambique faces other challenges such as increasing malnutrition, with large negative impacts on physical and mental development.
+Mozambique faces other challenges such as increasing malnutrition..
 Malaria remains the most common cause of death, responsible for 35% of child mortality and 29% for the general population.
 HIV prevalence among adults shows a downward trend, stabilizing at a relatively high rate of 11.5%.

 The social progress index for access to improved sources of water and sanitation ranks Mozambique 128th and 119th, respectively, out of 135 countries.
 Indeed, Mozambique has one of the lowest levels of water consumption in the world.
-Further, overall, it is estimated that approximately 41% of the population practice open defecation.
-As a response to such challenges, the Mozambican authorities have considered the social sectors as priority ones and funding has been increasing for the sectors in general.
+As a response to such challenges, the Mozambican authorities have considered the social sectors as top priorities and funding has been increasing for those sectors in general.